Clearstar-Labs/spectra-pt-oracle-deployer/README.md

 ORACLE_FACTORY_ADDRESS and ZCB_MODEL_ADDRESS do not need to be changed if you are on Base.
 The PT and POOL addresses need to belong together.

+The POOL_ADDRESS is not the LP token but the pool itself.
+If you have the LP token address you can call minter to get the pool address.

 #### Oracle Parameters
 INITIAL_IMPLIED_APY="1000000000000000000" # 1.0 in 18 decimals
 ORACLE_OWNER="0x..." # Address that will own the oracle